 Saffron is the most expensive spice in the world because it has a labor-intensive production process and also it is packed with health, beauty, and youth enhancing properties that increase the demand throughout the world.

-It has been considered luxury from ancient times when Persian princesses applied it as a perfume and Egyptian pharaohs poured it in bath water.
+It has been considered luxury from ancient times when Persian princesses applied it as a perfume and Egyptian pharaohs poured it in bathwater.
 Where Romans used it in public gatherings and Indians burned it in rituals.

 There are only 3 stigmas in each flower that will become the saffron spice and 450,000 flowers are required to make 1 kilogram of the spice!
-The stigmas are plucked and dried through a delicate process to preserve the purity and quality.
-Then they are tested, packaged and distributed.
+The stigmas are plucked and dried through a delicate process to preserve purity and quality.
+Then they are tested, packaged, and distributed.
 Even a small percentage of defects will lower the quality and price.

-In recent years, scientific community has been trying to prove and quantify these effects through scientific methods and results have been promising.
+In recent years, the scientific community has been trying to prove and quantify these effects through scientific methods and results have been promising.
 Saffron is full of antioxidants that are potent compounds in scavenging the body and targeting free radicals.
 In modern medicine, inflammation is identified as the cause of all health complications that is caused by oxidants and saffron is able to lower oxidative stress by a great degree.

 Because of all its delicacy and potency, saffron is expensive and highly demanded and like any other high price luxury, it is susceptible to fraudulent practices.
 So the real question is how would you know if your saffron is real or fake?!

 In this article, we will explore the ways saffron can be adulterated and recommend the ways you can find it out by yourself.